lmanul/recipe-realm/README.md

 * "Other recipes like this" footer on recipe details page
 * Add new recipes
-* Regularly request updated data from the server, in case another client modifies things for a given account.
+* Regularly request updated data from the server, in case another client modifies things for a given account

 ### Other missing pieces